ceramicskate0/SWELF/README.md

 ## Summary:
 If you can type this,
 ### Findthis ~ With this EventLog Name(Not required) ~ EventID(Not required)
 into a text file ([Searchs.txt](https://github.com/ceramicskate0/SWELF/wiki/%5CLog_Searchs%5CSearch.txt-(SWELF-SEARCH-FILE))) you can find the logs you want from a windows machine and send just those to your SIEM.
-Thats right now all the logs just the ones you want.

 > Why SWELF and how is it diffrent from anything out there?
 Well, are you having the to many log issue?
 Or maybe just cant find what you want from a log forwarder?
 Want to quickly get the logs you want from local evtx files or eventlog service and then get them in the order they where made?
 Maybe the other log forwarders are just too complicated and you want something simple that can do it all?
 SWELF might be able to help you.
 You tell SWELF the the key words and/or Event Log Name and/or the event ID and it will find it for you.
 You can event tell it things like the minimum number of characters in log, or the maximum length of the command-line arguments, or the length of the log itself, then the SWELF app will send just that log to your Log Collection location from a windows machine in a variety of formats.
 SWELF is designed to be as small,lightweight, and windows native as possible with very low requirements and setup and still be a powerful and useful tool.